nneuhoff/traduction-translation-uebersetzung/en/about.md

 I am currently expanding my expertise through a Master’s program in Translation and Professional Writing at the University of Brest (France) and offer my services as a freelance translator and copywriter.

 ### Professional Experience
-- Since 2025: Pursuing a Master's Degree in Translation and Professional Writing, University of Brest (France) + Freelance
+- Since 2025: Pursuing a Master's Degree in Translation and Technical Writing, University of Brest (France) + Freelance
+- 2025:       Working Student in Translation Management & Marketing at Ottobock
-- 2024–2025: Translator and Copywriter at ADLER Business Gifts
+- 2024–2025:  Working Student in Translation & Copywriting at ADLER Business Gifts
 - 2021–2025:  Bachelor’s Degree in Translation, University of Leipzig
 - 2019–2021:  Executive Assistant at Taylor Wessing
 - 2017–2019:  Apprenticeship as a Certified Multilingual Secretary